The following resources will help your school compete in the competition. Make sure to have fun while recycling more!

 These scorecards will help your school keep track of the weight of your recyclables and show others how well you are doing.
 Double click on the thumbnails below to download.
 These are not required to be turned in.
 However, if you are a winner you might be asked to show some proof and these can be used.
 This spreadsheet has multiple tabs allowing flexibility based on your material mix.

-Learn more about the Recycle-Bowl competition, available resources, how to use it in your community and lessons learned from a TX award winning community via this archived downloadable webinar.
+Learn more about the Recycle-Bowl competition, available resources, how to use it in your community and lessons learned from two award winning communities in NJ and DE via this archived downloadable webinar.
 A copy of the slides can be found here.

 Download a generic Recycle-Bowl overview PowerPoint presentation.
 Add or delete slides as necessary.